muthiyanbhushan/Caffe_Tutorial/README.md

 This will create the image mean from the lmdb files.

---why to have the mean of the images ?
-ans: Mean is what will be subtracted from your input data to center it.
-For neural networks the data need to have zero mean, while the input images usually have positive mean, hence the need of the subtraction.
-The mean subtracted should be the same that was used for training, so using mean from the file associated with the model is correct.

 $ python examples/tutorials/con_binary_to_npy.py examples/tutorials/mean.binaryproto examples/tutorials/out.npy

 This will create the .npy format for the mean file and will be given to the testing model.